unidentifieddeveloper/blaze/README.md

 $ blaze --host=http://localhost:9200 --index=massive_1 > dump.json
 ```

-This will connect to ElasticSearch on the specified host and start downloading
+This will connect to Elasticsearch on the specified host and start downloading
 the `massive_1` index to *stdout*.
 Make sure to redirect this somewhere, such as
 a JSON file.